zack-bitcoin/chalang/docs/opcodes.md

 * ( a open parenthesis starts a multi-line comment block.

 * ) a closed parenthesis ends the comment.

+* % a percent symbol comments out the rest of that line.